 Article I. MEMBERSHIP

 Section 1.
-Barn membership consists of all current boarders.
+Barn membership consists of all current boarders and Dressage Team point people.

 Section 2.
-Boarders must be enrolled undergraduate or graduate students, faculty, staff, or advisory committee members.
+Barn members must be enrolled undergraduate or graduate students, faculty, staff, or advisory committee members.
 Enrolled students are given priority over other applicants.

 Section 3.
-Boarders are required to attend all barn meetings, scheduled events and work days unless an excused absence is granted.
-Work Study and EQUUS members are encouraged to attend barn meetings, although it is not mandatory.
-The faculty barn manager may give an excused absence prior to the scheduled event.
+Barn members are required to attend all barn meetings, scheduled events, and workdays unless an excused absence is granted.
+Work Study, Dressage Team members, and EQUUS members are encouraged to attend barn meetings, although it is not mandatory.
+The Executive Committee may give an excused absence prior to the scheduled event.
 Situations that warrant an excused absence include exams, academic functions, illness, and family emergencies.
-Work is not a warranted excuse.
-Other situations may be discussed with and will be determined by the executive committee and/or faculty barn manager.
-Boarders must complete the Horse Barn Cooperative class each semester they are in membership.
-Boarders must fulfill all horse watch and chore duties.
+Paid employment, internships, schoolwork, or volunteer work is not a warranted excuse if a minimum of two weeks’ notice is given.
+Other situations may be discussed and will be determined by the Executive Committee and/or faculty advisor.
+Barn members must complete the Horse Barn Cooperative class each semester they are in membership.
+Barn members must fulfill all horse watch and chore duties.

 Section 4.
-As decided by the executive committee, a written warning will be issued to any boarder/horse who disobeys/breaks UVM Horse Barn rules as per the Constitution and Code of Conduct.
-A third infraction in one year is grounds for dismissal from the barn, at the discretion of the executive committee and barn faculty advisors.
+As decided by the executive committee, a written warning will be issued to any barn member/horse who disobeys/breaks UVM Horse Barn rules as per the Constitution and Code of Conduct.
+A third infraction in one year is grounds for dismissal from the barn, at the discretion of the Executive Committee and barn faculty advisors.

 Written warnings will be issued in the following manner.
-A verbal warning will be issued within five days of the infraction being brought to the executive committee’s attention; an executive board member will alert the member of the infraction.
-The executive committee will then schedule a closed meeting with the barn faculty advisors to discuss the infraction and review the Constitution in order to deem it worthy of a warning.
-If the decision to issue a warning for the infraction is made by the executive board, the member(s) involved will be issued a written warning in person or via email.
-At this point, each member involved will be invited to a meeting of the executive committee and barn faculty advisors where he/she can appeal the warning.
-If the member does not attend the meeting, the member waives his/her right to appeal the warning at a future time.
-If the member chooses to attend this meeting, he/she may give his/her testimony as well as present any other individuals to the committee who he/she feel can give further information with regard to the situation in question.
+A verbal warning will be issued within five business days of the infraction being brought to the Executive Committee’s attention..
+The Executive Committee will then schedule a closed meeting with the barn faculty advisors to discuss the infraction and issue a written warning.
+At this point, each member involved will have the opportunity to request a meeting with the Executive Committee and barn faculty advisors where he/she can discuss and/or appeal the warning.
+If the member does not request a meeting within 5 business days of receiving the written warning, the member waives his/her right to appeal the warning at a future time.
+If the member chooses to appeal, he/she may give his/her testimony as well as present any other individuals to the committee who he/she feel can give further information regarding the situation in question.
 The member(s) involved, as well as the said witnesses, will address the committee individually.
-The executive committee and barn faculty advisors will then discuss the issue further in a closed meeting.
+The Executive Committee and barn faculty advisors will then discuss the issue further in a closed meeting.
 A designated faculty member will decide if the warning will be upheld; the faculty member will notify the involved member(s) in person and in private.
-Once the above process is complete, there will be no further consideration of the incident by the executive committee.
+Once the above process is complete, there will be no further consideration of the incident by the Executive Committee.
 The next avenue for appeal is the Department Chair of Animal and Veterinary Sciences.

-In the event that an infraction occurs that the executive committee or barn faculty advisors deem to be minor and not deserving of a written warning, a verbal reminder of the rules will be issued.
+In the event that an infraction occurs that the Executive Committee or barn faculty advisors deem to be minor and not deserving of a written warning, a verbal reminder of the rules will be issued.
 Repeated minor infractions will result in the issuance of a written warning.
-The severity of an infraction will be determined by the executive committee and barn faculty advisors.
+The severity of an infraction will be determined by the Executive Committee and barn faculty advisors.